-The ministers of higher education in the EHEA agreed at the ministerial conference in 2018, that successful implementation of three key commitments is crucial for the success of the Bologna Process.
-Three key commitments identified are a three-cycle system compatible with the overarching framework of qualifications of the EHEA and first and second cycle degrees scaled by ECTS, compliance with the Lisbon Recognition Convention and quality assurance in compliance with the Standards and Guidelines for Quality Assurance in the European Higher Education Area.
+The ministers of higher education in the EHEA at the Paris Ministerial Conference in 2018 agreed, that full implementation of three key commitments is crucial for the success of the Bologna Process.
+The three key commitments identified are a three-cycle system compatible with the overarching framework of qualifications of the EHEA and first and second cycle degrees scaled by ECTS, compliance with the Lisbon Recognition Convention and utilization of the Diploma Supplement, and quality assurance in compliance with the Standards and Guidelines for Quality Assurance in the European Higher Education Area.

-Moreover, the ministers adopted a structured peer support approach based on solidarity cooperation and mutual learning to promote in the implementation of the three key commitments.
-Consequently, the Bologna Implementation and Coordination Group was established with the objective to assist the BFUG in implementing, coordinating and monitoring the adopted peer support approach.
+Moreover, the ministers adopted a structured peer support approach based on solidarity, cooperation, and mutual learning to promote the implementation of the three key commitments.
+Consequently, the Bologna Implementation and Coordination Group (BICG) was established with the objective to assist the BFUG in implementing, coordinating and monitoring the peer support approach.
+The peer support approach was to be facilitated by the establishment of three Peer Groups, each dealing with one of the three key commitments.

-The Bologna Implementation Coordination Group (BICG) should have, therefore analysed the first round of peer support and, through the BFUG, report to the ministers suggesting the direction that the peer support approach should take in the future.
+In preparation for the 2020 Rome Ministerial Conference and the Communiqué the Bologna Implementation Coordination Group should analyse the first round of peer support and, through the BFUG, report to the ministers suggesting the direction that the peer support approach should take in the future.

-This draft Final Report on Implementing the Bologna Key Commitments through Peer Support provides with the information on the implemented activities and the first outcomes of the peer support approach with an objective to inspire discussion of the BFUG on continuation of the peer support after the Rome ministerial conference.
+This draft Final Report on Implementing the Bologna Key Commitments through Peer Support provides information on the activities implemented and the first outcomes of the peer support approach with the objective to of informing the discussion of the BFUG on continuation of the peer support after the Rome Ministerial Conference.

-The remit of the group is further defined by its Terms of Reference, which were approved by the BFUG in April 2018 and can be found in an Annex I to this Report.
+The remit of the group is further defined by its Terms of Reference, which were approved by the BFUG in April 2018 and can be found in the Annex I to this Report.